Pixel1011/Steam-Controller-Battery-Monitor/readme.md

 # Steam Controller Battery Monitor
- do what it says now, albeit i wont upload an executable until its at a level i'm happy with)
+ does what it says now, albeit i wont upload an executable until its at a level i'm happy with